svtk/AtomicKotlinCourse/Usability/Destructuring Declarations/Exercise 1/task.md

 -   `n1` multiplied by `n2`

-The starter code contains a `main()` with tests, showing the different between unpacking the `Triple` using `first`, `second` and `third` versus a destructuring declaration.
+The starter code contains a `main()` with tests, showing the difference between unpacking the `Triple` using `first`, `second` and `third` versus a destructuring declaration.